Vendor Agreements: From Clauses to Lifecycle Management

 What is a vendor agreement?

 A vendor agreement is a business contract that maps the business relationship between you and a vendor.
 It outlines deliverables, timelines, responsibilities, and legal protections that keep all parties aligned.
+These range from standard purchase arrangements to specialized structures like consignment contracts where ownership transfers only upon sale.

 Key reasons you need one